NawattY/nestjs-starter/README.md

   - ❌ MUST NOT import anything from `src/modules` (to avoid circular dependencies)
 - **Usage**:
   - Services inject these rules and pass data to them
-  - Rules can query DB directly via Prisma if needed
+  - Rules can query DB directly via Prisma if needed (READ-ONLY for validation)

 **Rules**:
 - Keep business logic here when shared across modules